inko-lang/inko/docs/source/internals/vm.md

 ## IO operations

+### Sockets

 For network IO the VM uses non-blocking sockets.
 When performing an operation that would block, the process and its socket are registered with "the network poller".
 This is a system/thread that polls a list of sockets until they are ready, rescheduling their corresponding processes.
 Polling is done using APIs such as epoll on Linux, kqueue on macOS/BSD, and IO completion ports on Windows.

+By default a single network poller thread is spawned, and each process thread uses the same poller.
+The number of poller threads is configured using the `INKO_NETPOLL_THREADS` environment variable.
+This variable can be set to a value between 1 and 127.
+When the value is greater than one, network poller threads are assigned to process threads in a round-robin fashion.
+Most programs won't need more than a single thread, but if you make heavy use of (many) sockets you may want to increase this value.

+### Blocking IO

 For blocking operations, such as file IO, Inko uses a fixed amount of backup threads.
 When an OS thread is about to enter a blocking operation, it sets a